PrasadSAmbekar/wordle/README.md

 # Wordle 🚀 😸
-## A clone of engaging and challenging game Wordle by The New York Times.
+## A clone of engaging and challenging game Wordle

 <br>